2.4 Youth volunteering at national level

-Within the National Youth Policy Programme financial resources (on average around 500 000 EUR) are channelled to the projects through which support is provided to local authorities and NGOs for the implementation of various activities, including voluntary work and its promotion.
+Within the National Youth Policy Programme financial resources (on average around 1 300 000 EUR per year) are channelled to the projects through which support is provided to local authorities and NGOs for the implementation of various activities, including voluntary work and its promotion.

-Much bigger funding opportunities for the implementation of voluntary activities in Latvia is provided by the two EU programmes ”European Solidarity Corps” (from 2018) and “Erasmus+”.
+Funding opportunities for the implementation of voluntary activities in Latvia also is provided by the two EU programmes ”European Solidarity Corps” (from 2018) and “Erasmus+”.
 By October 1, 2020, the Quality Label – organisation's entry ticket for organising and hosting volunteering activities was issued to 217 organisations.

 To support the inclusion of young people with fewer opportunities, additional funding is available.
 Inclusion support costs cover expenses related to reinforced mentorship, i.e. the preparation, implementation and follow-up of tailormade activities for young people with fewer opportunities in volunteering projects.

 The figures for characterising the popularity of voluntary work are relatively high.
 According to the research “Well-being of Young People in the Baltic States”, in 2018, 34,1 % of young people in Latvia participated in voluntary work at least once per year.